rayyanhussain2/bookstore-management-C/README.md

 - **Sorting While Listing**: Implementing sorting algorithms while listing books would improve the user experience by presenting the books in a more organized manner.

-- **Sorting According to Parameters**: Adding the ability to sort books based on various parameters like author, ISBN, etc., would further enhance the system's functionality and usability.
+- **Sorting According to Parameters**: Adding the ability to sort books based on other parameters like author, ISBN, etc., would further enhance the system's functionality and usability.

 ## Usage